 Emory Grove United Methodist Church

-Founded in March of 1878, this church is one of the only visible markers left for the community of Emory Grove; one of the oldest African American communities in Montgomery County, Maryland.
-The original church was demolished in 1900 and the building you are currently looking at was built in 1903.
-It has been the formal meeting site for the congregation of the Emory Grove United Methodist Church since.
+Founded in March of 1878, this church is one of the only visible markers left for the community of Emory Grove which is one of the oldest African American communities in Montgomery County, Maryland.
+The original church was demolished in 1900 and the current building was completed in 1903 to serve the congregation of the Emory Grove United Methodist Church.

 Backstory and Context